Rimblehelm/rim-xmg-lib/README.md

 	- Ensure your `Publish` workflow includes the `id-token: write` permission (the workflow in this repo sets it by default).
 	- When manually dispatching the `Publish` workflow, select `use_npm: true` and `use_oidc: true` — this will attempt to use OIDC to publish (no `NPM_TOKEN` required).

+	How to add Trusted Publisher on npmjs.com (high level):
+	1. Sign in to npmjs.com and go to your package page.
+	2. Open Settings → Trusted Publisher (section).
+	3. Choose `GitHub Actions` as the provider.
+	4. Fill in Organization/User and Repository.
+For the workflow filename enter `publish.yml` (this must match exactly — case-sensitive).
+	5. Save and try running the `Publish` job again with `use_oidc: true`.

+	Troubleshooting: If the publish step fails with `ENEEDAUTH` or `need auth`, then the repository isn't set up as a trusted publisher or the workflow filename doesn't match.
+If you prefer not to use Trusted Publishing, set `use_oidc: false` and create an automation token on npm (or a proper granular token) and configure `NPM_TOKEN` in GitHub secrets.

 	If OIDC-based trusted publishing isn't configured for your repo, the workflow will fall back to the token-based path if you supply an `NPM_TOKEN`.
 The workflow contains helpful diagnostics and instructions to create an Automation (or granular) token if necessary.

+	Short Publish checklist (quick reference):

+	1. Set repository secret `NPM_TOKEN` with an npm Automation token if publishing to npmjs.org using token-based auth.
+	2. Alternatively, enable Trusted Publishing (OIDC) on npmjs and run `Publish` with `use_oidc=true` — then you do not need `NPM_TOKEN`.
+	3. For private repos, add `COVERALLS_REPO_TOKEN` to enable coverage uploads and PR comments.

+	Note: The `Publish` workflow has a pre-check that will fail early if `use_npm=true` and `use_oidc=false` but `NPM_TOKEN` isn't set; this prevents confusing late failures when publishing to npmjs.org.

 	New in CI: we also added a step that checks your NPM token's type and fails early if the token is not an "Automation" token.
 This reduces confusion caused by 2FA (EOTP) tokens which cannot be used in CI.